brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 ##### 2. ⛅️ Proto

 ![[05247EF8-7C83-4E59-BB86-FBA95A151ABE.jpeg|300]]
+“Then god said let there be be light, and it was so”

 The chaos of the Stellar Nursery is beginning to condense.
 An idea is beginning to emerge from the clouds, but it’s still veiled in ambiguity.